matthewfritsch/scheduleBot/README.md

 # scheduleBot
 This bot is written for use with discord.
 It is intended to parse a command and notify users of an upcoming event or reminder.

+### Commands
+Nothing here yet.
+This will be updated as changes are made.

 ### Goals of scheduleBot
   - [ ] Appears on discord
   - [ ] Responds to a command